kamm8899/Team-Profile-Generator--OOP/README.md

 # 10 Object-Oriented Programming: Team Profile Generator

-Your challenge is to build a Node.js command-line application that takes in information about employees on a software engineering team and generates an HTML webpage that displays summaries for each person.
+The intent of this repo("Team-Profile-Generator--OOP")is to build a Node.js command-line application that takes in information about employees on a software engineering team and generates an HTML webpage that displays summaries for each person.
 Because testing is key to making code maintainable, you’ll also write unit tests for each part of your code and ensure that it passes all of them.

-Because this application won’t be deployed, you’ll also need to provide a link to a walkthrough video that demonstrates its functionality and all of the tests passing.
-You’ll need to submit a link to the video **and** add it to the README of your project.

-**Note**: There is no starter code for this assignment.
+This repo uses JavaScript , Node.js principals and Obeject Oriented Programming principles.
 ## User Story

 ```md